semuconsulting/pyrtcm/README.md

 [Graphical Client](#gui) |
 [Author & License](#author)

-## !!!
-WORK IN PROGRESS - NOT YET FULLY FUNCTIONAL !!!

 `pyrtcm` is an original Python 3 library for the RTCM 3 &copy; protocol.

 The `pyrtcm` homepage is located at [https://github.com/semuconsulting/pyrtcm](https://github.com/semuconsulting/pyrtcm).